Providing lifesaving emergency aid to newly displaced families

 Last week, NRC’s legal officers received 140 legal cases whereas 130 cases were solved with a positive result for 140 IDP families in Baghdad.
 In addition, one group information session was conducted in Al Adhamiya to inform IDP families on their rights.
 In total, NRC’s legal teams managed to assist 167 IDP families on legal matters.

 In Dohuk and Erbil, HLP trainings were given in IDP communities to both IDP families and local authority employees.
 Further, information sessions were given to Yezidi families in Dohuk and to IDP families in Erbil with a focus on Registration and Civil Documentation (RCD) and their HLP rights.

 Clean drinking water to over 1,000 families from Anbar

 NRC continues to work to ensure that displaced families have a reduced risk of being exposed to water, sanitation and hygiene (WASH) related illnesses through improved access to potable drinking water, appropriate sanitation facilities and improved hygiene practices.

-Last week, 1179 and this week 1200 newly displaced IDP families in Anbar benefitted from NRC’s water trucking providing clean drinking water in addition to water tests in Kilo 18.
+Last week, 1179 newly displaced IDP families in Anbar benefitted from NRC’s water trucking providing clean drinking water in addition to water tests in Kilo 18.